TahaRostami/Gamma/README.md

 In addition to improving the encoding, we also improve the solve-and-verify procedure.

 Previously, all solutions were enumerated first, then the solver was called once on the resulting UNSAT instance, and finally the proof was verified.
-We now use `cadical-exhaust`, which performs solving and proof generation incrementally during the solving process.
+We now use `cadical-exhaust`, which performs solving and proof generation during the solving process.

 Please install: